Raiondesu/configurable-date-input-polyfill/README.md

 ## Contributing

 Feel free to contribute.
-Whether it's a feature request or a pull request, any kind of contribution is welcome.
+Whether it's a feature request or a pull request, any type of contribution is welcome.

 ### Development
-* To start modifying the project you have to run `npm install` inside the package folder.
+* To start modifying the project, you will need to run `npm install` in the package folder.
-* After you have modified the project files, you have to run `npm run build` to apply your changes.
+* After modifying the project files, you will need to run `npm run build` to apply your changes.
-* Its recommendet to use `npm run watch` while making larger modifications.
+* It is recommended to use `npm run watch` when making large changes.

 ### Production
-* When your modifications are ready for use in production, you have to run `npm run production`.
+* When your changes are ready to be used in production, you need to run `npm run production`.
 * After that, the modified package is ready for use.
+Pull Requests of any kind are strongly encouraged!